tonumikk/CS101-word_cloud/README.txt

 Project Title:  Ranked search results with word cloud Project Goal: For each search result create a word cloud of most frequently appearing words in each search result page and display the word cloud results with the returned page.
+Project Result: "word_cloud.py" file.
+The file "search_enging_code_from_unit7.py" is provided here for reference.

 For this project I did the following:
 1. Started with the finished search engine code from Unit 7 supplementary materials.